Coaching Skills for Schools Leaders

 Wonderfully facilitated over Zoom by Noel and Elizabeth, a safe virtual learning space was created with a surprise element of convenience as Zoom negated the need to travel which allowed us to blend the course into our lockdown lives.

 Continual encouragement to bring our learning to life in the workplace motivated keen interest throughout.
-Practical and skill focused in essence with content which sparked vitalizing awakenings... this the most engaging and personally fulfilling course I have had the pleasure of being part of to date.
+Practical and skill focussed in essence with content which sparked vitalising awakenings... this the most engaging and personally fulfilling course I have had the pleasure of being part of to date.

 - Sinéad Keenan Primary School AP1